-Like you know what objects are and how they work together, what fields are.
+You should know what objects are, how they work together, and what fields are.

 If these things don’t apply to you, then it is ok.
-We just want you to know that this is the designed audience for this blog post.
+We just want you to know that this is the designated audience for this blog post.

-So if you don’t know the basics of Salesforce and you’re not part of your fundraising or your development team at your nonprofit organization, you should know that this might not be the perfect blog post for you.
+If you don’t know the basics of Salesforce, and you’re not part of your fundraising or your development team at your nonprofit organization, you should know that this might not be the perfect blog post for you.

 If you’re not aware by now, you will learn that there are a million ways to configure Salesforce to achieve your business goals.